 When you are looking for a home in NYC, it helps to be prepared.
-Fail to move fast enough, and you could lose out to another organized buyer and has everything submitted.
 One crucial step every buyer should include with their offer is a proof of funds letter.
-If you are a first-time buyer, here is what you need to know about this document and why it’s so important.
+As a first-time buyer, you must know about this document and why it’s essential.
+Fail to move fast enough, and you could lose to another organized buyer who has everything submitted.

 What is a Proof of Funds letter?What is a Proof of Funds letter?